daytonaio-experiments/starter-mern-saas/mern-starter-writeup-v2.md

 This is particularly beneficial for our MERN stack application, as it ensures all team members work in the same environment, avoiding issues related to local machine configurations.
 Seamless setup of ports for the front end and backend enhances the development experience, allowing for quick previews and efficient debugging.

-## Understanding the MERN Stack Application
+## Breaking Down the MERN Stack: How Everything Comes Together

 Now that we've successfully set up and run our MERN stack application, it's time to delve deeper into its structure.
 Let's break down the different components of our application to see how they work together seamlessly.